-- 2Dr.
-B. R. Ambedkar Centre for Biomedical Research, University of Delhi, India
+- 3Medical Biotechnology Laboratory, Dr. B. R. Ambedkar Centre for Biomedical Research, University of Delhi, New Delhi, India

-“If at first the idea is not absurd, then there is no hope for it - Albert Einstein”
+“If at first the idea is not absurd, then there is no hope for it” - Albert Einstein

 The present commentary emerges from the skepticism about our recent paper describing/proposing the mechanism of Zika-virus (a positive strand RNA virus) mediated microcephaly (Kumar et al., 2016).
 Our hypothesis mainly elaborates on the retinoic acid signaling problems precipitated by Zika infection.
 Owing to our intriguing bioinformatics results, we commenced with a coherent line of arguments that viral DNA (somehow synthesized from the viral RNA) may be integrating into the host DNA, and if the inserted DNA sequences match the regulatory regions of certain host genes then their expression signature may be altered.
 It could then be justified that the Retinoic Acid Response Element (RARE) consensus sequence repeats (if present) in the genomic sequences of ZIKV strains would be inserted into the regulatory regions of RARE dependent genes of the host DNA and, therefore, could influence their expression in a way that the developing fetus manifests with brain malformation like microcephaly.
 Another reason for implicating RARE elements in Zika induced microcephaly is because retinoic acid metabolism has an imperatively essential role in normal brain development, and the reported cases of Zika virus mediated microcephaly demonstrated striking resemblances to retinoic acid embryopathy (Kumar et al., 2016; Mawson, 2016).
-The most plausible explanation that could account for all the features of Zika microcephaly was through retinoic acid signalling.
+The most plausible explanation that could account for all the features of Zika microcephaly was through retinoic acid signaling.
 All this was the substance of our paper published last year (Kumar et al., 2016) which necessitates the possibility of integration of a positive strand RNA virus genome into the host genome (POSTRAITE: POsitive STrand RnA Integration to hosT gEnome) as a starting premise.
 We will, therefore, be discussing this possibility as a central idea in the present commentary.
 Also, it has come to our notice that some investigators may have concerns regarding the premise of POSTRAITE because positive strand RNA viruses neither have a reverse transcriptase nor an integrase.
 To lay this doubt to rest, here we provide a cogent rationale about how our premise is coherent and how there is a possibility for positive strand RNA viruses to integrate into the host genome.

 Given the utmost importance of understanding the mechanism of certain important viral diseases (including Zika virus mediated microcephaly), the present anecdote aims at analyzing POSTRAITE as a possibility.
 Such a possibility may be considered a remote prospect by majority of virologists because of the prevailing perspective that positive strand RNA viruses do not need to synthesize DNA to complete their life cycle neither do they have any reverse transcriptase to generate a complementary DNA.
 Since there seems to be no chance of reverse transcription (in the light of the absence of reverse transcriptase in the viral genome), it becomes easy to infer that a DNA stage (i) does not exist and (ii) is not functionally important.
 We argue that these inferences are not true.
 The current paradigm is that DNA transcribed from the RNA of these viruses does not exist in the host genome; and it requires a robust evidence of POSTRAITE to refute this generally held belief.
 In this paper we will demonstrate that such affirmation already exists.